 The sample sizes were small in some of the trials, and there’s also risk of publication bias.
 Plus, this review may apply primarily to postural kyphosis.
 And because strength exercises may help reduce the hunching in the long run, it probably wouldn’t hurt to do regular back and shoulder exercises.
 The painkilling effects of exercise may also alleviate some pain.

 Surgery should be the last option for the most severe cases.
 Researchers Yaman and Dalbayrak suggested that surgery “should be considered for symptomatic patients when the thoracic kyphosis exceeds 80 degrees and thoracolumbar kyphosis exceeds 65 degrees.”

 Other considerations for surgery include:

 - failure of conservative treatments

 They identified a few indications for surgery.

 - Postlaminectomy kyphosis: Surgery should be considered for patients with several compressions or tumors in the cervical spine.
-Patients with cervical lordosis are at higher risk of developing postlaminectomy kyphosis than those without such severe curvature.
+Patients with cervical lordosis are at higher risk of developing postlaminectomy kyphosis than those without such neck posture.

 - Post-traumatic kyphosis: Accidents, injuries, and other types of physical trauma can cause fractures, neural damage, and other problems in the spine.
 Yaman and Dalbayrak wrote that the goal of surgery is “to remove the existing neurological compression and bring the sagittal balance back to normal range.”

 (This is not a substitute for medical advice from a qualified healthcare professional.
-Consult with your physician for options for your personal needs.)
+Consult with your health provider for your personal needs.)

-Since there is a lack of a strong association between pain and posture, a better alternative may be to seek activities that you enjoy doing regularly without or with minimal pain and discomfort.
-Managing psychosocial factors, such as anxiety, sleep quality, and social connections may also help alleviate pain.
+So instead of fixating on posture, a better alternative may be to seek activities that you enjoy doing regularly.
+Managing your well-being, such as stress, sleep quality, and social connections may also help alleviate pain.